TCS (logistics company): Yayvo

-Yayvo.com, previously known as TCS Connect, is a Pakistani online retailer operating as a subsidiary of TCS.
-It was founded in 2012 and competes with online retailer Daraz, which was acquired by Alibaba.
+Yayvo, also known as TCS Connect, was a Pakistani online retailer which operated as a subsidiary of TCS.
+It was founded in 2012.

+In September 2022, TCS announced that it was shutting down Yayvo.com after approximately eight years of operations.
+The company cited continued financial losses, with TCS recording an impairment loss of about Rs 1.2 billion linked to the business.

 Fleet

 TCS maintains a dedicated cargo fleet consisting of the following aircraft: